 Ziggy frowns.
-Her reaction is not to surprising.
-She has often threatened to quit, but over the past few weeks, he had actually begun taking her threats seriously And judging from her expression, and for the fact that she is visibly shaking at the moment, tells him that she is for real this time.
+Her reaction is not too surprising.
+She has often threatened to quit, but over the past few weeks, he had actually begun taking her threats seriously and judging from her expression, and for the fact that she is visibly shaking at the moment, tells him that she is for real this time.

 "Are you going to leave?"

-"And the oldest is nine," Doctor K stands to her feet.
+"No. Actually I don't," Doctor K stands to her feet.
 She peels off her lab coat and drapes it on the back of the chair, revealing her clothing attire in the process.
 Long gone is her Alphabet Soup uniform and in its place is a black skirt that ends just above her knees, and a matching black sweater.
 She is also wearing long black stockings that cover every inch of her pale legs.
 If anything, her clothing of choice now matches her personality, isolated and forbidding.
-"There interest lies in silly Toku television shows and video games.
-They pay no attention in what I try to teach them.
-I had to comb spitballs out of my hair, I have you know!"

-"And yet you constantly fight to keep me here," K frowns.
 Shrugging her shoulders, she turns away.
 "It matters not anymore.
 I'm done.
-You don't have to worry that I am 'ruining' your dream.
 After all, it is your dream.
 Not mine.
 Never was."